 - Eligibility: Confirm the Applicant meets all eligibility requirements for the award as stated in the Guidelines; that they have completed the required amount of postdoctoral (or equivalent) research experience and/or completed clinical training by the award start date and can commit the expected time to research.
 Please explain if anything other than full-time experience is being considered in fulfillment of these requirements.
-If the Applicant has indicated any pauses to research experience, the mentor should comment and confirm, if applicable. - Applicant Qualifications: Describe the Applicant's research background an/or prior training, research ability/potential, self-reliance/independence, and critical thinking skills.
-If applicable, Mentors must also confirm an applicant's degree(s) obtained outside the United States are equivalent to the Ph.D., M.D., D.M.D., or other doctoral degree. - Publication and publication history will be used as criteria to judge the productivity of the Applicant.
-The Mentor must comment on the applicant's publication record. - Mentorship Plan: Include clear plans for mentoring the applicant in support of the proposed project and the applicant's continued progress towards becoming an independent investigator.
-State why the mentor has taken on this role for the applicant and how the Mentor will be involved in the planning, execution, and supervision of the proposed research, and use their professional and scientific knowledge to support the Applicant to further develop their independence and promote their scientific career.
-The mentorship plan must also specify the Mentor's allocation of time and effort in training and support for the Applicant and the proposed research. - Mentorship Team: If the applicant has a mentorship team overseeing their research project, roles of each member of the mentorship team should be described in this section.
-Provide assurance that appropriate time and support will be available for any proposed mentor(s) and/or other staff.
+If the Applicant has indicated any pauses to research experience, the mentor should comment and confirm, if applicable. - Applicant Qualifications: Describe the Applicant's career trajectory and/or prior training, research ability/potential, self-reliance/independence, and critical thinking skills.
+If applicable, Mentors must also confirm an applicant's degree(s) obtained outside the United States are equivalent to the Ph.D., M.D., D.M.D., or other doctoral degree. - Publication and publication history will be used as criteria to judge the applicant's demonstrated ability to complete scientific research and their contributions to the field.
+The Mentor must comment on the applicant's publication record. - Mentorship Plan: Referencing the Research and Career Development Plan, the plan must specify the mentor's allocated time and effort in training and supporting the applicant.
+In alignment with the Research and Career Development Plan, this should include activities that support the applicant's proposed project and their transition toward independence.
+This may include statements regarding developing data presentations, grantsmanship, funding guidance, laboratory management, and shaping their research narrative for job searches.
+State why the mentor has taken on this role for the applicant and how the Mentor will use their professional and scientific knowledge to support the Applicant to further develop their independence and promote their scientific career.

-- Research Environment: Provide a description of how the research environment (department and laboratory environment) is supporting diversity and inclusion, and a positive research culture to advance science. - Institutional Support: Include a brief description of the institutional support available that confirms the candidate will have access to the appropriate office and laboratory space, equipment, and other resources and facilities (including access to clinical and/or other research populations) to carry out the proposed research plan. - Financial Support: The King Trust funding may not cover all research-related costs.
+- Mentorship Team: If the applicant has a mentorship team overseeing their research project, roles of each member of the mentorship team should be described in this section.
+Provide assurance that appropriate time and support will be available for any proposed mentor(s) and/or other staff. - Research Environment: Provide a description of how the research environment (department and laboratory environment) is supporting diversity and inclusion, and a positive research culture to advance science. - Institutional Support: Include a brief description of the institutional support available that confirms the candidate will have access to sufficient office and laboratory space, equipment, and other resources and facilities (including access to clinical and/or other research populations) to carry out the proposed research plan. - Financial Support: The King Trust funding may not cover all research-related costs.
 The mentor should provide a statement regarding funding available for research related supplies, equipment, personnel, and publication related fees.
-It is encouraged that the mentor support costs that may otherwise prohibit or limit the applicant's ability to perform independent research. - Project Ownership: Include a statement that describes what part of the proposed project belongs to the applicant, and state that the applicant will have overall responsibility for, and ownership of, this portion of the project and be able to take this portion of the project to an independent research position.
+It is encouraged that the mentor support costs that may otherwise prohibit or limit the applicant's ability to perform independent research. - Project Ownership: The King Trust seeks to support those researchers that are nearing their transition toward independence.
+Mentors must include a statement that describes the portion of the project for which the applicant will be responsible and have ownership to take to an independent research position.
 The applicant may use this project to pursue additional grant funding, and that the mentor will not compete with the applicant on the project that is "owned" by the applicant.

-Two Additional Letters of Recommendation (maximum of four (4) pages per letter and submitted confidentially through the online application system).
+Two Additional Letters of Recommendation (maximum of three (3) pages per letter and submitted confidentially through the online application system).